 Landscaping loans are available for all types of credit.
 Do you qualify?
 The only way to find out is to apply for a landscaping loan.
 There’s no guarantee when it comes to getting approved so the best place to start is by filling out an application.

 What is the interest rate on landscaping loans?

 Interest rates for landscaping loans vary based on factors such as the type of loan, the lender, and the borrower.
 A home equity line of credit or home refinance can offer some of the lowest interest rates.
 However, a personal loan may be a less risky and more rewarding option for landscaping loans.
-You can compare lenders below with competitive rates starting at 4.99 percent.
+You can compare lenders below with competitive rates starting at 6.99 percent.

-How much can you borrow for landscaping?
+How much can you borrow with a loan for landscaping?